 – Yacht-Master 37

 Rolex is one of the world’s most coveted luxury brands.
 With an ever-expanding pre-owned market, there has never been a better time to finally add your grail Rolex to your collection.
-If it’s a classic dress watch that you desire, the Date in 34mm and classic Datejust 36 are some of the best Rolex watches for smaller wrists.
-The Oyster Perpetual is another popular gents watch available in a broad range of case sizes, including 31mm, 34mm, 36mm, 39mm, and just recently, 41mm.
-And if you really want the flagship offering from Rolex, the classic Day-Date 36 also makes for a perfect fit on slender wrists.
+If it’s a classic dress watch that you desire, the Date in 34mm and classic 36mm Datejust are some of the best Rolex watches for smaller wrists.
+The Oyster Perpetual is another popular gents watch available in a broad range of case sizes, including 28mm, 31mm, 34mm, 36mm, 39mm, and just recently, 41mm.
+And if you really want the flagship offering from Rolex, the classic Day-Date 36 also makes for a perfect fit on slender wrists who want a solid gold statement watch.

 If you’re in the market for a sport or tool watch from Rolex, the Yacht-Master 37 also offers a modest size and weight perfect for many slender wrists.
 The lugs are nicely tapered, and the midsize edition is available on either an Oysterflex or Oyster bracelet.
-It exudes the classic tool watch aesthetic that many collectors seek without the larger diameter.
+It exudes the classic tool watch aesthetic that many collectors seek without the larger diameter that is characteristic of most other sports models.
 The Rolex Explorer at 36mm or 39mm is another great option with more modest styling that offers a smooth bezel and a simple, time-only dial.

 – Speedmaster Reduced